 Fall asleep to the sound of waves, play some volleyball, and grab a beer.
 Is this Venice?
 No, but it’s Seattle’s version of Venice Beach.

-Elliot Bay and the Puget Sound are in the distance.
+Elliott Bay and the Puget Sound are in the distance.
 This is a popular place for walking and biking.

-Ballard - Elliot Bay
+Ballard - Elliott Bay

 The heart (or liver) of the beer scene.
 Tip: Grab a growler from a local brewery and watch the sunset over the Olympics.